invertase/genkit-samples/genkit-sql/README.md

 This repository contains a sample that demonstrates how to use Genkit to convert natural language questions to SQL queries.
 The sample uses a dataset of TripAdvisor European Restaurants to demonstrate how to convert natural language questions to SQL queries.
 After generating a query, you can use the `queryId` to execute the generated query.

+This sample automatically introspects your database schema to generate SQL queries.
+You can ask questions about your database schema, and the sample will provide you with the answer.

 > [!NOTE]
 > It currently only supports PostgreSQL.